graiola/wolf-setup/README.md

 - With the [keyboard](docs/keyboard.png): `roslaunch wolf_controller wolf_controller_bringup.launch input_device:=keyboard`
 - With a dedicated ROS topic: `roslaunch wolf_controller wolf_controller_bringup.launch input_device:=twist`

-With this last option it is possible to send twist commands by publishing on the topic `/robot_name/wolf_controller/twist`.
+With this last option it is possible to send twist commands by publishing to the topic `/robot_name/wolf_controller/twist`.

 If you are using a joypad, press the `start` button when ready, otherwise use the gui as reported in the image below: